RTEMS/rtems-docs/c-user/task/directives.rst

     may be used to specify the calling task.

 ``scheduler_id``
-    This parameter is the pointer to an :c:type:`rtems_id` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsId` object.
 When the directive call is successful, the identifier of the :term:`home scheduler` of the task will be stored in this object.

 .. rubric:: DESCRIPTION: